-In Canada massage therapist training is generally much more extensive than in the US.
-The generally accepted standard in Canada is equivalent to a minimum of 2200 hours of training and is now competency-based in many Provinces.
-In British Columbia, Ontario and Newfoundland & Labrador, massage therapy is a regulated health profession governed by provincial laws.
+In Canada, massage therapist training is generally much more extensive than in the US.
+The generally accepted standard in Canada is equivalent to a minimum of 2200 hours of training and is now competency-based in many provinces.
+In British Columbia, Ontario, and Newfoundland & Labrador, massage therapy is a regulated health profession governed by provincial laws.
 Alberta, Saskatchewan, Manitoba, New Brunswick and Nova Scotia all have a minimum 2200 hour or equivalent training but massage is not yet a government health-regulated profession.
 Quebec, Prince Edward Island, Northern Territories and Nunavut do not have provincial massage therapy training standards.
-Due to the high level of anatomy physiology and pathology training and examination massage therapists who have graduated from a 2200 training program or equivalent competency are exempt from the LANA science prerequisite.
+Due to the high level of anatomy, physiology, and pathology training and examination, massage therapists who have graduated from a 2200-hour training program or equivalent competency, meet the LANA® science prerequisite.

 Q: Which schools have been approved or are recognized as having adequate training?

-A: LANA is not in a position to approve or accredit schools.
-LANA can only set standards.
+A: LANA® is not in a position to approve or accredit schools.
+LANA® can only set standards for certification of healthcare professionals who treat individuals with lymphedema and/or related disorders manage their lymphedema.
 Identifying the schools that meet these standards is not a part of the national exam project.
-It will be the responsibility of each applicant to provide the application committee with the information needed to insure that the applicant meets the requirements; regardless of what school he or she attended.
+It will be the responsibility of each applicant to provide the application committee with the information needed to insure that the applicant meets the requirements to sit for the examination regardless of what school he or she attended.

 A: Currently the test fee is $430.

-A: At the present time, LANA is not able to provide scholarship assistance to students enrolling in lymphedema training courses, nor is it not their role to endorse or approve individual training schools.
+A: At the present time, LANA® is not able to provide scholarship assistance to students enrolling in lymphedema training courses.
 The National Lymphedema Network (NLN: www.lymphnet.org) has a Resource Guide that lists training schools.
-You can contact them directly to compare curricula and aid you in selecting the most appropriate school.
-As a non-profit organization, LANA does not offer scholarships for the exam.
-However, LANA does provide a limited amount of discounted certificates to the training programs to help offset the price of the exam.
+You can contact schools directly to compare curricula to aid in selecting the most appropriate school.
+As a non-profit organization, LANA® does not offer scholarships for the exam.
+However, LANA® does provide a limited amount of discounted certificates to the training programs to help offset the price of the exam.